-, 1 , Entity Status Entity's self-assessment response or where necessary a summary Department of Employment, Small Business and Training Fully implemented In August 2019, Department of Employment, Small Business and Training (DESBT) released a plan for a skilled and adaptive workforce designed to build on the existing strengths of the vocational education and training (VET) system.
+Entity Status Entity's self-assessment response or where necessary a summary Department of Employment, Small Business and Training Fully implemented In August 2019, Department of Employment, Small Business and Training (DESBT) released a plan for a skilled and adaptive workforce designed to build on the existing strengths of the vocational education and training (VET) system.
 DESBT has begun work on a new workforce strategy, which will have actions arising that will focus on Queensland's VET investment and the skills and training needs of industry and the community, and the role of the public provider.

-Recommendatio on 2 The Department of Employment, Small Business and Training develops and applies performance mean supporting the expected public value of the State Contribution Grants. • • • • Entity Status Entity's self-assessment response or where necessary a summary Department of Employment, Small Business and Training Fully implemented DESBT commissioned an external review to revalue the State Contribution Grant and identify suitable public value measures to track and monitor the impact of the investment.
+The Department of Employment, Small Business and Training develops and applies performance measures supporting the expected public value of the State Contribution Grants.

+Entity Status Entity's self-assessment response or where necessary a summary Department of Employment, Small Business and Training Fully implemented DESBT commissioned an external review to revalue the State Contribution Grant and identify suitable public value measures to track and monitor the impact of the investment.
 The review was finalised in April 2020.
 The department will refine public value measures annually.

-Recommendation 3 The Department of Employment, Small Business and Training periodically reviews the methodology used to determine the value of State Contribution Grants to public providers to account for changes in the training environment and public providers' costs. ution Grants to public providers to account for changes in the training Entity Status Entity's self-assessment response or where necessary a summary Department of Employment, Fully implemented DESBT commissioned an external review to revalue the State Contribution Grant and identify suitable public value measures to track and monitor the impact of the investment.
+The Department of Employment, Small Business and Training periodically reviews the methodology used to determine the value of State Contribution Grants to public providers to account for changes in the training environment and public providers' costs.

+Entity Status Entity's self-assessment response or where necessary a summary Department of Employment, Small Business and Training Fully implemented DESBT commissioned an external review to revalue the State Contribution Grant and identify suitable public value measures to track and monitor the impact of the investment.
 The review was finalised in April 2020.
 The department will implement revised grant arrangements as approved through the state budget process.

-Small Business

-and Training